 Use the residual plots to help you determine whether the model is adequate and meets the assumptions of the analysis.
 If the assumptions are not met, the model may not fit the data well and you should use caution when you interpret the results.

-For more information on how to handle patterns in the residual plots, go to Residual plots for Fit Regression Model and click the name of the residual plot in the list at the top of the page.
+For more information on how to handle patterns in the residual plots, go to Residual plots for Fit Regression Model and Linear Regression and click the name of the residual plot in the list at the top of the page.

 Use the residuals versus fits plot to verify the assumption that the residuals are randomly distributed and have constant variance.
 Ideally, the points should fall randomly on both sides of 0, with no recognizable patterns in the points.